 It was a period of significant change, with online shopping starting to make significant impact on the way our customers wanted to shop.
 To satisfy this interest, the Group launched nine separate shopping websites, each one tailored to meet the trends and value for money expectations our catalogue customers had come to expect.

-To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group purchased a 5.3-hectare property with office block and state-of-the-art warehouse facilities, located in Frenchs Forest.
+To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group moved to a 5.3-hectare property with office block and state-of-the-art warehouse facilities, located in Frenchs Forest, Sydney.
 With an impressive new home base, the Group was able to maximise efficiencies across all sections of the business, from customer service, warehousing, and dispatch as well as planning, marketing and corporate affairs – all based in a modern Head Office.

-By the end of the decade, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
-In 2010, this confidence lead to the purchase of TVSN.
+As the decade progressed, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
+In 2004, this confidence lead to the purchase of TVSN.
 This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct marketing industry, both in Australia and New Zealand.

 During 2016/17, the Reader’s Digest business license for Australia, New Zealand and parts of Southeast Asia was purchased.
 While a direct marketing and seniors-focused entity, Reader’s Digest was a transformational acquisition, moving the Group into publishing and a wide spectrum of content development.
 Also in 2017, My Discoveries was purchased, providing online, tailored holidays to the seniors market.